ezavarygin/voffset/README.md

 The velocity off-set between each examined exposure and the reference one is given by the minimum of a chi^2-function with respect to the off-set.
 The program uses only valid (unaffected by CRs, etc.) pixels covered by both exposures.
 It determines the chi^2 minimums for all the specified spectra and writes them into a "voffset_result.dat" file.
-The program knows 2 ways of minimising: numerical and "direct" (you can choose either, see 179th line of the `voffset` file).
+The program knows 2 ways of minimising: numerical and "direct" (you can choose either, see 180th line of the `voffset` file), but uncertainties on the off-sets are calculated for the latter only.
-The default one is the latter where chi^2 is directly calculated in a range of +/-5 km/s with a step of 0.001 km/s (you can tweak it in the code) and then the minimum value is taken out.
+The default one is the "direct" method where chi^2 is directly calculated in the range of +/-3 km/s with a step of 0.001 km/s (you can tweak it in the code).
+Then, the points around the minimum are fitted with a parabola and the minimum value and the uncertainty are taken and printed on the screen and to the file.